 How Much Does It Cost to Fix Engine Light Issues?

-Costs vary depending on the problem:
+The cost depends on the problem:

-- Major repairs: can be expensive
+- Major repairs can cost thousands

 How to Save Money on Engine Repairs

-- Act early when issues appear
+- Act quickly when small issues appear

-- Use reliable used parts
+- Consider reliable used parts

-- Avoid unnecessary upsells from workshops
+- Avoid unnecessary workshop add-ons

 - Maintain your car regularly

-Why Choose Fairfield Auto Parts
+Why Choose Fairfield Auto Parts?

 Final Thoughts